stevenjlho/leetcode/solutions/739. Daily Temperatures/README.md

  */

 var dailyTemperatures = function (temperatures) {
-  let stack = []; // Stack to keep track of indices for which we need warmer temperature let ans = new Array(temperatures.length).fill(0); // Array to store results
+  let stack = []; // Stack to keep track of day indices let ans = new Array(temperatures.length).fill(0); // Array to store results

   for (let i = 0; i < temperatures.length; i++) {
-    // While current temperature is greater than temperature of top index in stack while (
+    // Process each day for warmer temperature while (
       stack.length !== 0 &&
       temperatures[i] > temperatures[stack[stack.length - 1]]
     ) {
-      let cur = stack.pop(); // Pop the index
-      ans[cur] = i - cur; // Calculate the number of days waited
+      // Current day's temperature is higher than the day at stack's top let cur = stack.pop(); // Pop the index of the cooler day ans[cur] = i - cur; // Calculate the number of days waited for warmer temperature }
-    }
-    stack.push(i); // Push current index onto the stack }
+    stack.push(i); // Push current day's index onto the stack }

-  return ans; // Return the days to wait for a warmer temperature };
+  return ans; // Resultant array with days to wait for a warmer temperature};
+};
 ```